esphome/voice-kit-xmos-firmware/README.md

 **Step 4:** flash the firmware.

-Unplug the VoiceKit, switch the jumper on the VoiceKit to the XMOS chip, and plug it back in.
+Unplug the VoiceKit, change the switch on the VoiceKit to select the `XU316` and plug it back in.

 Ensure that you can see it with `dfu-util` (install if needed):